 The Nonprofit Kidney Care Alliance

-NKCA represents nonprofit kidney care providers that collectively serve 27,000 patients annually at more than 300 facilities in 30 states.
+NKCA represents nonprofit kidney care providers that collectively serve nearly 20,000 dialysis patients annually at more than 315 facilities in 32 states.
 Each provider has cared for patients for more than 20 years.

 Who We Are